handsontable/handsontable/examples/README.md

 To see code examples in action run these commands:

+**Important:** As the `next` directory of the examples uses the local builds of `handsontable` and the wrappers, for the `next` build process to work, all the root-level packages need to be built (for example, bu running `npm run all build`) before running the examples build script.

+1. `npm examples:install <version_number>` - will install the dependencies of all the examples matching the `<version_number>`, utilizing the `examples`' internal workspace logic.
-1. `npm run examples:build <version_number>` - will build each code example in the `/examples/<version_number>` directory then copy each example's production output to the `/examples/tmp/<version_number>`.
+2. `npm run examples:build <version_number>` - will build each code example in the `/examples/<version_number>` directory then copy each example's production output to the `/examples/tmp/<version_number>`.
 The path to the code example in the `/examples/tmp` follows the [Folder structure](#folder-structure) convention.
-2. `npm run examples:start` - it will start the `http-server` right in the `/examples/tmp` on PORT `8080`.
+3. `npm run examples:start` - it will start the `http-server` right in the `/examples/tmp` on PORT `8080`.
 So the URL to the specific code example would be `http://localhost:8080/8.1.0/docs/angular/custom-context-menu/`.
 The URL follows the same convention as mentioned in the [Live on production](#live-on-production) section.

 #### How to run the arbitrary code example